 An Amazon parrot needs a spacious cage.
-Included in the cage should be toys and swings that are very spread out, as well as a play gym/play tree, climbing rope, and/or ladders to scale.
+Included in the cage should be toys and swings that are very spread out, as well as a play gym/play tree, climbing rope, or ladders to scale.
 This will all encourage movement and exercise.
-The minimum cage size is 24"x 36"x 48" with bar spacing of 3/4 to 1 inch but the bigger the better.
-An aviary or safe free flight area would be ideal.
+The minimum cage size should be 24 inches by 36 inches and 48 inches tall, with bar spacing of 3/4 to 1 inch.
+An aviary or safe free flight area is ideal.
 Before you buy a bird cage, learn more about your exact needs and make sure your house has the right setting for the cage.

 Being very playful, Amazons need lots of sturdy toys.
 Amazons particularly seem to enjoy toys they can manipulate with their feet.
 Think about bird toy safety when you choose the appropriate and safe toys.
 Plan to go through more toys than you can count over the lifetime of your bird.
 Besides the initial purchase of the cage and your bird, the bulk of your expenses will be and should be toys for your pet parrot.

 In general, Amazons are considered good talkers but some species (double yellow headed, yellow naped, and blue fronted) and birds that don't live with other birds are more inclined to talk than others.
 Keep in mind that even among species known for learning to talk that there will be individual differences so you should never get an Amazon or other parrot expecting it to be a talker.
 As for other vocalizations, Amazons can be quite noisy and loud.
 Amazons are also good screamers, though not as loud as cockatoos or macaws.